Written by Carcassbomb

 - August 23, 2019

 A Different Shade Of Blue is a really appropriate album for 2019.
-You can hear the exhaustion and frustration in every bit of the music, this isn’t aimless-angry that the metallic hardcore scene is often very guilty of.
+You can hear the exhaustion and frustration in every bit of the music, this isn’t aimless-angry that the metallic hardcore scene is often guilty of.
 If blue is melancholy then this is something else, a late stage of melancholy brought on by living in a fucked world.
 This kind of blue is tragic and disgusting.
 It’s a bruise on the world and our very souls.

-Musically there’s a lot of hype, like actual hype building in the songs that is effective.
+Musically there’s a lot of hype building in the songs that is effective.
 Its music designed to get a group of people moving.
 I can imagine this being the soundtrack for protesting and riots.
 When I hear this music I feel a violence activated within me and I think most people will find the same – note that violence here is more an objective thing that everyone possess to varying degrees.
 Music doesn’t turn people violent, violence (moshing) is just the only outlet and expression we have for our bodies these days.
 I may be projecting but that feels like the essence of this record, bodies screaming for real connection and purpose in a hall of mirrors and billboards charading as a society.

 My favourite track is Guided By The Moon.

-I can’t identity any real flaws in this record but I’m certain the vocals (Bryan Garris) are the strongest part of the record, he just pulls it out of nowhere.
+I can’t identify any real flaws in this record but I’m certain the vocals (Bryan Garris) are the strongest part of the record, he just pulls it out of nowhere.
 It doesn’t matter if there’s music or an instrumental que or not, he will belt something out.
 There were a couple of moments that kind of amused me but likely only me because this genre has a way of accidentally recreating sounds from old KoRn records.
 Very fleeting moments but they’re uncanny to me.
 I had a similar thought listening to Errorzone by Vein last year.

 A Different Shade Of Blue was a release I was expecting to be front-loaded but instead it gripped me consistently from beginning to end.
 When it does end you almost feel mad at it for not automatically repeating.
 There is an entire experience here but it’s so easy to listen to and digest that it takes no energy to enjoy.
 I haven’t been excited for this style in a while as it’s inevitably become derivative, this is easily the highlight of the year along with LP2 by Secret Band.
 Which as we all know was the slappening.